Coaching for Anxiety: How Health Coaches Can Reduce Anxiety

 Everyone experiences anxiety, but being overwhelmed by these feelings is reason to seek help.
 Health Coaches can provide a holistic approach to managing anxiety, but they aren’t a replacement for a mental health professional.
 If your anxiety is debilitating or interrupting your day-to-day life, seek help from a psychologist or psychiatrist.

 What Health Coaches can do is provide information on lifestyle changes that can help mitigate, minimize, and even prevent anxiety in the first place.
-If you’re looking for a holistic treatment for stress and anxiety, check out our free Stress 101 Guide, which includes even more information about stress and anxiety, the impact on health, and how to deal with the effects on diet and lifestyle.
+If you’re looking for a holistic treatment for stress and anxiety, check out our free Stress 101 Guide, which includes even more information about stress and anxiety, its impact on health, and how to deal with its effects on diet and lifestyle.